ardizanki2919/twistail/README.md

 ## License

 Licensed under either of [Apache License 2.0][license-apache] or [MIT license][license-mit] at your option.
+To understand the key differences between these two popular open-source licenses, please refer to the [Apache License 2.0][tldr-apache] and the [MIT License][tldr-mit] on tldrlegal.com.

 > Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you,
 > as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.